mwarning/dhtd/README.md

 # DHTd

 A standalone [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia) (Distribute Hash Table) to connect to the mainline BitTorrent network.
-Announce identifiers and query them from the command line to get a list of IP addresses of the nodes that announce them.

 A Distributed Hash Table (DHT) is a distributed system storing key/value pairs used by BitTorrent clients to find peers.
-DHTd can be used in the same way to find the IP address of other instances in a decentralized way.
-Please note that DHTd does not provide any authentication.
+DHTd can be used in the same way to find the IP address of other instances in a decentralized way without any authentication.
+Or you can use it as a bootstrap node.

+Otherwise you can think of it as a [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi) for people who are into decentralized networks. :-)

 Features:

 * small at 110KB
-* announce and search for hashes
+* announce and lookup for hashes
 * local peer discovery
 * run as bootstrap node
 * scripting capabilities